ManuGeorge96/create_configure_VPC_with_terraform/README.md

-###  Script to Deploy VPC along with its subnets and securities on AWS.
+####  Script to Deploy VPC along with its subnets and securities on AWS.

+## About

+This is a Fully Automated code build with Terraform to provision ec2 instances on AWS from custom configured VPC.
+In this project we will be deploying 3 Instances, App, SSH, and a Database server, where Database server will be on a Pruvate network and both APP and SSH server will be on Public Network, also the SSH has made restricted for APP and Database server from outside network.

+## Daigram

+## Prerequisites

+Need an AWS account with an IAM User, which got Programmatic Access.
+Needs Terraform Installed

+## Behind the Stage

+    ec2.tf